Bregman-Wasserstein divergence: geometry and applications: Acknowledgment

 We thank Robert McCann and Soumik Pal for helpful discussions.
 Some preliminary results were presented in the session ``Optimal Transport and Applications" of the PRIMA Congress 2022, and we thank the organizers and participants for their comments.
 Cale Rankin is supported by the Fields Institute for Research in Mathematical Sciences.
 He thanks the institute and the organizers of the Thematic Program on Nonsmooth Riemannian and Lorentzian Geometry.
-The research of Leonard Wong is partially supported by an NSERC Discovery Grant (RGPIN-2019-04419) and a Connaught New Researcher Award.
+Leonard Wong's research is partially supported by an NSERC Discovery Grant (RGPIN-2019-04419) and a Connaught New Researcher Award.